Do Go On - 400 - The Millennium Dome Heist

 What's a great title?

-We love you, Sophie Shooter.
+We love you, Sophie, Shooter.

-Love you, Group Mom.
+Love you, Group Mum.

-And Sophie has given us a brag, which we love, slash complaint,
+And Sophie has given us a brag, which we love slash complaint, which I don't know how I feel about that.

 Very interesting combo.

 Love that.
+All right.
+Let's go.

+Okay.
+Let me read this.
 Again, have not read this beforehand.

 Thank you so much.